uidaholib/collectionbuilder-sa-spec-exhibits/pages/about.md

 ## Japanese Relocation to Idaho

-Approximately 120,000 Issei and Nisei were affected by the forced relocation set into action by Genearl DeWitt.
+Approximately 120,000 Issei and Nisei were affected by the forced relocation set into action by General DeWitt.
 Evacuees were ordered to report to temporary detention centers, called assembly centers.
 There were 15 assembly centers total spread throughout Washington, Oregon, California, and Arizona.
 Operated by the War Relocation Authority (WRA) the assembly centers were located on fairgrounds, horse tracks, and other makeshift facilities.
 While living in these centers, evacuees often faced food shortages and unsanitary conditions.
 For months, evacuees lived in these conditions until more permanent detention centers, called relocation centers, were finished being constructed further inland.
 These more permanent camps began receiving evacuees in May 1942, with the final transfer to relocation centers occurring in October 1942. [^3]

 ### Minidoka

 Idaho was home to one WRA relocation center in southern Idaho, near Hunt.
-The Minidoka War Relocation Center extended over 33,000 acres with 900 of those acres used to house the 13,000 individuals incarcerated there.
-The remaining land was used either for administrative work or agriculture.
-Situated in a high-desert, the environmental conditions of Minidoka were challenging.
-Most internees wer from the Pacific Northwest and did not have the appropriate clothing for the harsh winters and summers of southern Idaho.[^4]
+The Minidoka War Relocation Center extended over 33,000 acres with 900 of those acres used to house, at it's peak approximately 9400 individuals incarcerated there.
+The remaining land was used either for administrative work or agriculture. [^4]

+When the first incarcerees arrived at Minidoka in August 1942, the construction of the camp was not finished, there was no running water and a sewage system had not been installed.
+Those who arrived were discouraged and unhappy with their living conditions.
+Families faced cramped living quarters with it being common for a family of 8 or 9 people living in a one bedroom apartment.
+Beyond that, the camp was situated in a high-desert climate.
+The majority of the incarcerees were from the Pacific Northwest and were not prepared for the harsh winters and summers of southern Idaho.
+Even with these conditions, incarcerees worked to improve the camp conditions by planting trees, flowers, and shrubs to beautify the camp, as well as keeping gardens for fresh produce.

+The camp closed in October 1945 and the land was later offered for homesteading to veterans.
+Today, much of the former site is occupied by farmhouses and irrigated fields, but in 2001 72-acres of the site was established as teh Minidoka National Historic Site.
+It's purpose today is to educate the public about the experiences of incarcerees to ensure a smiliar experience doesn't happen again.[^5]

 ### Kooskia

 While the WRA operated several relocation centers throughout the country, the Immigration and Nationalization Service (INS) operated several internment camps, including one near Kooskia, Idaho.
 Unlike the relocation centers, these internment camps were used to detain "enemy aliens."
-These "enemy aliens" had been identified as potentially dangerous to national security, though many of the individuals were detained with little evidence to suggest they posed a threat to the United States.[^5]
+These "enemy aliens" had been identified as potentially dangerous to national security, though many of the individuals were detained with little evidence to suggest they posed a threat to the United States.[^6]

 The Kooskia Internment Camp was located at the confluence of Canyon Creek and the Lochsa River in northern Idaho.
 Detainees at the camp were made up of volunteers from other detention camps and most worked construction on a portion of the Lewis and Clark Highway between Lewiston, Idaho and Missoula, Montana.
-The Kooskia Camp operated from May 1943 to May 1945 and saw 265 Japanese aliens make their way through.[^6] Learn more about the Kooskia Interment Camp from our [Kooskia Internment Camp Scrapbook](https://www.lib.uidaho.edu/digital/kooskia/about.html) digital collection.
+The Kooskia Camp operated from May 1943 to May 1945 and saw 265 Japanese aliens make their way through.[^7] Learn more about the Kooskia Interment Camp from our [Kooskia Internment Camp Scrapbook](https://www.lib.uidaho.edu/digital/kooskia/about.html) digital collection.

 {% include feature/item-figure.html objectid="hiroshima044" width="75" caption="Sign for the Japanese Internment camp located near Kooskia, Idaho" %}

 ## Japanese Students and the University of Idaho

 In March 1942, a month after Executive Order 9066 was enacted, and as Lieutenant General Dewitt began releasing public proclamations limiting the rights of the Issei and Nisei in militarized zones, students and educators alike questioned whether Nisei students would be able to finish their eduction.
 Several universities within the militarized zones had a large number of Nisei students.
-Both Lee Paul Sieg, president of the University of Washington, and Robert Gordon Sproul, president of the University of California, Berkley, spoke out against the relocation of students and worked to find ways to allow students to finish their studies [^7]
+Both Lee Paul Sieg, president of the University of Washington, and Robert Gordon Sproul, president of the University of California, Berkley, spoke out against the relocation of students and worked to find ways to allow students to finish their studies [^8]

 {% include feature/item-figure.html objectid="hiroshima059"  %}